LafeLabs/trashmagicserver/README.md

 When your server is live, put files for books in "/var/www/html/media/books", zines in "/var/www/html/media/zines", and images of trash magic objects to share on the network in "/var/www/html/media/trashmagic".
 Write the domain on trash and place the trash in the physical route you will walk with your cart of physical media(which could just be a bike basket or backpack).
 Photograph the trash magic media which points to the domain which points to the server and put those photographs in the trashmagic folder as described above.
 When you make your local rounds as a Server Operator in the neighborhood, take pictures of others' trash magic along and post to the trash magic feed.

+Create web pages for places, people and things on the route of the Operator.

 ### Replicate the Github using localhost

  - install PHP on your machine